-Working in music is more than just a 9 to 5 job—it requires a lot of commitment, often for not a lot of compensation or recognition.
-It doesn't help that there is so much misinformation about there about how to get into the music industry and what to do once you're there.
+Working in music is more than just a nine to five job—it requires a lot of commitment, often for not a lot of compensation or recognition.
+It doesn't help that there is so much misinformation out there about how to get into the music industry and what to do once you're there.

 So, here we have a few truths about the music biz.
 While intended for musicians, they are useful for those on the business side of things too.
 Some are encouraging, and some fall into the category of a reality check.
 They all, however, are pretty important to understand.

 Knowing Music Doesn't Mean You Know the Music Business

 Nailing the pub music quiz, going to tons of shows, being able to rattle off a list of labels—these sorts of things don't automatically make you able to book the shows, run the labels, and so on.

 There are practicalities, financial and otherwise, in the music business that are simply not apparent until you actually have to, say, make sure the CD run is on schedule and the review is really going to be published when promised.
 Even if you understand the relationship between labels, distributors, and retail, for example, you don't really "get it" until you experience the process from the inside rather than experiencing it as a fan.
 The two worlds are VERY different.